 Case Study: Complex Growth Medium Liquid Handling Automation

 Our client, a multinational pharmaceutical company, was experiencing a poor yield of a key protein expressed in E. coli and therefore conducted an Antha enabled DOE optimisation of growth media conditions.
 The client utilised the Antha DOE integration to easily upload their designs.
 The experiment was then simulated, and error checked via the drag and drop Antha workflow editor, before being automated on a Gilson PIPETMAX® controlled by the Antha platform.

 By using our platform the pharmaceutical company was able to rapidly complete a 384-run DOE study using 74% fewer tips and liquid handling actions.
 Crucially as Antha can directly integrate experimental design files from widely used DOE software, such as JMP and Design Expert, it seamlessly integrated into the company’s existing workflow.
 The planning time for the DOE optimisation was also reduced from 1-2 weeks to 2 hours and the robot running time reduced by 20%.
 By using Antha the pharmaceutical company was able to test more conditions simultaneously, more accurately, and thus establish an optimal combination of nitrogen sources, buffer compositions and carbon sources that resulted in 300% increase in protein titre.

 Ready to Revolutionise your Workflow?

-The example given here illustrates a proof of concept case for integrating Antha into your DOE workflow.
-With applications rapidly coming on-line for advanced bio processing solutions, construct assembly, assay development, and drivers for more pieces of lab hardware the opportunities for transforming your lab’s productivity with Antha enabled DOE are endless.
+The example given here illustrates a proof of concept case for integrating Computer Aided Biology into your DOE workflow.
+With applications rapidly coming on-line for advanced bio processing solutions, construct assembly, assay development, and drivers for more pieces of lab hardware the opportunities for transforming your lab’s productivity with digitally enabled DOE are endless.